-Swipe Out Hunger is a program that allows any Clark student experiencing food insecurity to obtain a set number of free meal swipes, transferred directly onto their OneCard (Clark ID).
+Swipe Out Hunger is a program that allows any Clark student experiencing food insecurity to have a set number of free meal swipes transferred directly onto their OneCard (Clark ID).
 Students who are allocated meals will receive swipes on their card within two business days of their conversation with someone from the program; the swipes can be redeemed in the dining hall or Bistro.
-Students can reach out to the Dean of Students office with questions or concerns or email DOS@clarku.edu.
+Students can reach out to the Division of Student Success with questions or concerns, or email Success@clarku.edu.